To take a screenshot on a Mac, whether for an entire screen, custom selection or a specific window, you need to use Shift + Command ⌘ + number keys.

 - Using the screenshot tool, click the Capture Selected Window button.

 - Using keyboard shortcuts, press Shift + Command ⌘ + 4.
-This will turn your pointer to a crosshair cursor.
+This will turn your pointer into a crosshair cursor.

 - Hold and drag the crosshair cursor over the screen portion you want to capture.
 Release and a screenshot will be taken.